-You might be asking what is a sinking fund and why do I need it in my budget?
+You might be asking what are sinking funds and why do I need one in my budget?
 The reason is, if you don’t have an accurate budget set in place, those yearly expenses will throw you into a tailspin.

 For more Personal Finance Articles and Budgeting Tips Read Here.

 The more you are in control of your money, the less your money controls you.